- All materials have some resistance to the flow of charge

 Which cylinder is the better conductor?

-- You won’t need to memorise the value of the resistivity of any material, these will be given in the exam question.
+You don’t need to memorise the value of the resistivity of any material; these will be given in the exam question.

-- Remember if the cross-sectional area is a circle e.g. in a wire, it is proportional to the diameter squared.
-This means if the diameter doubles, the area quadruples causing the resistance to drop by a quarter.
+Remember if the cross-sectional area is a circle e.g. in a wire, then area is proportional to the radius or diameter squared.
+This means if the diameter doubles, the area will quadruple.
+This causes the resistance to drop by a quarter.
+Considering how changing one property affects the value of the others is a common exam question.